Skip to main content Skip to Chat

 Feeding Futures

-"Through Budget 2023, the Province is investing $214 million over three years so school districts can create or expand local food programs in schools throughout B.C.
+The Province of British Columbia is investing $214 million over three years so school districts can create or expand local food programs in schools throughout B.C.
 The funds will be used for purchasing food and hiring dedicated staff to co-ordinate providing meals and snacks to students.
-This is the largest investment in school food programs in the Province’s history"

 Nutrition Guidelines for Schools